djpr-data/djprlabourdash/README.md

     your function works by running it in the console.
 A ggplot2 chart should be displayed in RStudio.
-2. Check that the dashboard (including your new function) passes the automated test by clicking `Build` -&gt; `Check` in RStudio.
+2. Check that the dashboard (including your new function) passes the automated test by clicking `Build` -> `Check` in RStudio.
 It should go through the process of checking the passage and conclude by saying `0 ERRORS | 0 WARNINGS | 0 NOTES`.
 If you encounter errors here, you will need to fix the error, with help from teammates where required.